Costello1329/python/Text generator/README.md

   <li>Running the generate module, specify the path to the directory in which the model file is stored.
 Specify (optional) the value of the argument -seed, from which you want to start the generated proposal.
 Specify the path to the file to which you want to display the response (optional).</li>
 </ul>

-<i>Each of the modules also has a -help argument, when you call it you can get more help.</i>
+<p>Each of the modules also has a -help argument, when you call it you can get more help.</p>

 <p><i>Konstantin Leladze, 2018.</i></p>